Rose Mary is an Air Force veteran and an Occupational Therapist. She has been a life-long dog parent.

-I adopted my dachshund, Sebastian, in the Spring of 2007.
-Since doxies are susceptible to back issues, I had instituted certain prevention precautions from the time I got him.
+I adopted my dachshund, Sebastian, in the spring of 2007.
+Since doxies are susceptible to back issues, I had instituted certain preventative precautions from the time I got him.
 I had doggie stairs for my bed.
 My sister built gradual-rise stairs for the couch and the porch.

 Picking Up My Doxie

 I was even more careful than before of how I picked him up.
 I would scoop up his bottom and hind legs from behind with my right hand, and place my left hand on his lower chest.
 I would keep his head higher than his body and bring him in close to my chest.
 At some point in time, he started getting spooked when I went to put him down and I was afraid he would try to jump.
 So I stopped picking him up.

 Read More From Pethelpful

 Sebastian started exhibiting prominent signs that his back was bothering him again in early 2012.
 We started taking him for weekly acupuncture, and he was responding well.
 Unfortunately, every time we tried to wean him from once a week to once every two weeks, he would backslide.
 At one point he lost movement in his hind legs just as he did before his surgery.
 Someone in our household came up with the idea to use a large serving tray that my sister had brought with her when she moved in.
 It was amazing that even with a paralyzed caboose, he dragged himself onto that tray!